Business English Dialogues for Meetings, Conference Calls and More

 To give directions regarding when questions should be asked, you can say:

-When you are participating in a meeting, it is important to show that you care about the topics being discussed.
-One way to show your interest is to express your opinion on a given topic in a respectful way.
+When you are participating in a meeting, it is important to show that you care about the topics being discussed by expressing your opinion.

 Consider this dialogue about an upcoming launch for a new product: